-Australia suspends defense training with Myanmar after coup
+Myanmar security forces kill 2 anti-coup protesters

+Large-scale protests have occurred daily across many cities and towns in Myanmar since the country’s military seized power, and security forces have responded with ever greater use of lethal force and mass arrests.

+The coup and its violent aftermath have led foreign governments and international organizations to impose measures against Myanmar‘s military leaders.

-YANGON, Myanmar (AP) - Australia has suspended its defense cooperation with Myanmar and is redirecting humanitarian aid in the country because of last month’s military takeover of the government and the ongoing detention of an Australian citizen.
+In the latest case, Australia suspended its defense cooperation with Myanmar and is redirecting humanitarian aid in the country because of the military takeover and detention of an Australian citizen.

 Australian Foreign Minister Marise Payne said Monday that diplomats and relatives had only been able to contact economic policy adviser Sean Turnell twice by phone since he was detained in early February.
 She described the access as “very limited consular support.”